DenisHki/DenisHki/README.md

 <h1 align="center">👋 Hi there, I'm Denis Chuvakov</h1>
 <h3 align="center">Software developer student with a passion for the world of IT</h3>
+<p>Motivated software developer with hands-on experience building backend services, REST APIs, data-processing tools, and full-stack applications.
+Strong background in Java, TypeScript, SQL databases, and cloud services.
+Passionate about writing clean, reliable code and contributing to scalable systems within agile teams.
+Experienced working in international environments and collaborating on projects from concept to deployment.</p>
 <h3 align="left">Connect with me:</h3>
 <p align="left">
   <a href="https://linkedin.com/in/denis-chuvakov-25bbab22b" target="blank">